psavery/avogadro-static-binary-plugins/README.md

     - One can also write their own wrapper for a program that uses `stdin` and `stdout` and distribute that.
 [GenXrdPattern](https://github.com/psavery/genxrdpattern) is an example of this.

 ## Guide
+- In general, one needs to ensure that every library dependency is either statically linked or already present on the target operating systems.
+System libraries, for instance, do not necessarily need to be statically linked if they are already present on the target operating systems.
+- Compiling on older operating systems may be preferred because it can help ensure backward-compatibility for the older OS.
 ### Windows
+- For dependencies, link to static libraries (`.lib` files), not dynamic libraries (`.dll` files)
+- Statically Linking to System Libraries
+  - For Visual Studios, use `/MT` flag
+  - For MinGW, use `-static` flag
 - Confirm the Binary is Static
   - Visual Studio's `dumpbin.exe` Program Works
     - Start up Visual Studio CMD environment and run `dumpbin /dependents` on the executable